cunnie/writings/NaNoWriMo.md

 me, these guys are torn up — they can't believe what happened either.
-One of them said to me, 'Ned, I can't say more than this, but this shouldn't have happened, we don't quite know what happened, and we may never know what happened."
+One of them said to me, 'Ned, I can't say more than this, but this shouldn't have happened, we don't quite know what happened, and we may never know what happened.'"

 "How can they not know what happened?"

-"Crazy, isn't it?"
+"I don't know!
+Crazy, isn't it?"

-"Who's the customer?
-Who's running the champion?"
+"Who from Homeland is in charge of the project?""

 "General Randall W. Gates."